 We advise you get in contact with LeMaster & Ahmed PLLC.
 Our insurance lawyers have been practicing and representing for damage claims policyholders for years in Texas.
 We understand that struggling legal issues and your daily life can be overwhelming.
 We want to help by providing you with effective representation you can trust.
 Call us now at (888) 306-2119 to set up a free consultation.

-LeMaster & Ahmed PLLC represents people throughout the greater Montgomery County area and adjacent counties including Galveston County, Harris County, Dallas County and Collin County.
+LeMaster & Ahmed PLLC represents people throughout the greater Houston area such as Galveston County, Harris County, Dallas County, Montgomery County and Collin County.

 Overview of Fallen Trees in Texas